Zippy-boy/wire-pod/Installation.md

 # Prerequisites
 * A Vector 1.0
+    - Can be a regular production bot, can also be an OSKR/dev-unlocked one
     - Vector 2.0 is not supported at the moment
-* A computer running Linux (distros with `pacman`, `dnf`, or `apt` are supported).
+* A computer running Linux or Windows 10/11
+    - Distros with `pacman`, `dnf`, or `apt` are supported.
 Raspberry Pi OS (64-bit), Ubuntu, and Debian are good choices
-    - Windows may also be used, a guide will exist below soon
 * A device with Bluetooth support
-    - Can be the same machine as above
+    - Can be the same machine as above, doesn't have to be a seperate one
     - A computer running Windows or macOS is preferred
     - An Android phone works too
 * Some command-line knowledge and experience